IronhandedLayman/OnHomeRow/README.md

 ## Abstract

-This is the repository for a streaming show I put out at least on Mondays at 10pm EST, on various topics related to programming, computer science, programming games, math excursions, odd philosophies, and ill-fated projects.
+This is the repository for a streaming show I put out weekly, on various topics related to programming, computer science, programming games, math excursions, odd philosophies, and ill-fated projects.

-## Previous episodes

-- Project minus episodes (about setting up the channel, playing with streaming, and getting the OBS logic right)
-- -5: 25 Jan
-- -4: 27 Jan
-- -3: 30 Jan
-- -2.5: 31 Jan
-- -1: 2 Feb

 ## Next episode

+- S2E1: Tue 27 May 2025: Reboot of the On Home Row show, discussion about future content, ideas for topics...

+## Future Schedule

+- S2E2: Wed 28 May 2025: (Possible) Making a sudoku game/engine/puzzle
+- S2E3: Thu 29 May 2025: (Possible) Setting up NixOS from the ground up on a small test system

+## Cancelled episodes of Season 1 of On Home Row

 - Ep.
 22: Thu 10 Mar 2022: Using IHASM in Turing Complete!

-## Future Schedule

 - Ep.
 23: Sun 13 Mar 2022: PROJECT UM and the Cult of the Bound Variable part 1 of MANY
 - Ep.
 24: Mon 14 Mar 2022: Finishing up remaining challenges in Turing Complete if any
 - Ep.
 25: Tue 15 Mar 2022: PROJECT UM and the Cult of the Bound Variable part 2